 One caveat: These statistics are based on school surveys of their own graduates.
 The Financial Times wisely asks each school what percentage of their latest graduating class responded to the survey.
 As a result, you get a sense of the confidence with which to interpret the numbers.
 In general, the response rates are in the 90 percentage range.
 The lowest reported response rate was provided by the University of Strathclyde in the United Kingdom which based its seemingly impressive 94% placement rate on replies from only 61% of its graduates.

-(See following page for our tables of the schools with the best and worst placement records of 2013)
+(See following page for our tables of the schools with the best and worst 2013 MBA Job Placement records)